Jenny Bradley: 2015–2025

 In May 2021, Jenny learns that Sharon Bentley (Tracie Bennett) is working with drug lord Harvey Gaskell (Will Mellor) and that she is behind Sam Blakeman's (Jude Riordan) kidnapping.
-She threatens to report Sharon to the police, but is then tasered by her.
-She later wakes up in hospital and is told by Sharon that if she tells anyone about what she did, she would tell Johnny about her affair with Ronnie.
-In the end, Jenny comes clean to Johnny about her affair with Ronnie and Johnny ends their marriage.
+She threatens to report Sharon to the police but is then tased by her.
+She later wakes up in hospital and is told by Sharon that if she tells anyone about what she did, she will tell Johnny about her affair with Ronnie.
+In the end, Jenny comes clean to Johnny about her affair with Ronnie, and Johnny ends their marriage.
 Johnny later puts his shares of the pub up for sale and Jenny buys them in June 2021, becoming sole owner and landlady of the pub.
-Relations between Jenny and Johnny remain amicable and it is clear there is still a spark between them even when she begins dating younger man Leo Thompkins (Joe Frost).
-In October 2021, a storm breaks out and the ground collapses underneath Jenny, leaving her stuck.
+Relations between Jenny and Johnny remain amicable and it is clear there is still a spark between them, even when she begins dating younger man Leo Thompkins (Joe Frost).
+In October 2021, a storm breaks out, and the ground collapses underneath Jenny, leaving her stuck.
 Johnny later goes in to save her, and she is rescued after a heart to heart with him.
 However, Johnny is swept away in the water and dies, leaving Jenny heartbroken.

 In March 2023, Jenny goes to attend Daisy's wedding to Daniel Osbourne (Rob Mallard), but Daisy does not appear.
 Jenny receives a phone call from Abi Webster (Sally Carman) and learns that Daisy and Ryan Connor (Ryan Prescott) were involved in an acid attack caused by Daisy's stalker Justin Rutherford (Andrew Still).
 Jenny and Daniel go to Weatherfield General where Ryan is being tended to, having been hit by most of the acid.
 When Daisy blames herself for pushing Justin to attack after having him arrested previously, Jenny assures her that none of what had happened was her fault, but Justin's fault.